How to build your own ASP-based system?!: Discussion

 \section{Discussion}

-This tutorial aims at enabling ASP users to become ASP system developers.
+This tutorial aims at enabling ASP users to become ASP engineers.

-Our role model has been the landmark paper by E{\'e}n and N. Sörensson in \citeyear{eensor03a} that aimed at {\em``give{\em[ing]} sufficient details about implementation to enable the reader to construct his or her own solver in a very short time.
-This will allow users of SAT-solvers to make domain specific extensions or adaptions of current state-of-the-art SAT-techniques, to meet the needs of a particular application area.''} Their presentation of the \cpp\ source code of the SAT solver \minisat\ significantly boosted research in SAT by {\em``bridge{\em[ing]} the gap between existing descriptions of SAT-techniques and their actual implementation''}~\parencite{eensor03a}.
+Our role model has been the landmark paper by \citeANP{eensor03a}~\citeNN{eensor03a} that aimed at {\em``give{\em[ing]} sufficient details about implementation to enable the reader to construct his or her own solver in a very short time.
+This will allow users of SAT-solvers to make domain specific extensions or adaptions of current state-of-the-art SAT-techniques, to meet the needs of a particular application area.''} Their presentation of the \cpp\ source code of the SAT solver \minisat\ significantly boosted research in SAT by {\em``bridge{\em[ing]} the gap between existing descriptions of SAT-techniques and their actual implementation''}~\cite{eensor03a}.

 We hope to achieve a similar effect with the tutorial at hand.
-However, unlike following suit in easing a white box approach to ASP solving, we rather advocate the gray or black box approach put forward in the introduction.
+However, unlike following suit in easing a white box approach to ASP solving, dealing with system modifications, we rather advocate the gray and black box approach put forward in the introduction, and make a case for application interface and meta programming, respectively.
 This is motivated by the much more elaborate model-ground-solve workflow of ASP systems that must often be addressed in its entirety to provide a certain functionality.